Ham Radio - Amateur Radio

 No license or brains are required for CB, just a dirty mouth !

-SAID, lets continue with Amateur Radio .
+we know the difference lets continue with Amateur Radio .

 is a Licensed radio service.
 The Federal Communications Commission, or FCC, issues